 A simile is an easy way to compare two things without a lot of explanation, perfect for the spare language of a poem.
 You’ll recognize examples of simile poems because they will include comparisons using the words "like" or "as."
 When a poem is called a simile poem, it simply means that it uses similes.
-As long as the comparison is one thing to another, whether or not the two things being compared are actually alike or not, you can consider it a simile poem.
+As long as the comparison is one thing to another, whether or not the two are alike, you can consider it a simile.

-Here is an example of a simile poem written by Denise Rogers drawing a comparison between teeth and stars.
+Here is an example of a simile poem “Your Teeth” by Denise Rogers drawing a comparison between teeth and stars.

 "Your teeth are like stars;